-Lifting heavy is important for women over 50 because their bodies are naturally losing muscle mass.
+Lifting heavy weights is important for women over 50 because their bodies are naturally losing muscle mass.
 The best way for them to save the muscle they do have and to build new lean muscle mass is to lift weight limits that challenge them.
-It’s that challenge that breaks down existing muscle and rebuilds it stronger.
+It’s that weight that breaks down existing muscle and rebuilds it stronger.

 Remember, many women gain weight after menopause, too.
-Hormone changes that come with perimenopause and menopause affect the shape and distribution of body fat.
+Hormone changes that come with menopause affect the shape and distribution of body fat.
 Weight lifting tightens those areas that get loose.
 The more weight you lift, the toner your body will look and feel.

 Lean muscle also means more efficient calorie burning.
 That’s something you will need as those same hormones start to slow down your metabolism.
 Additional muscle helps you burn calories even when you are doing nothing but lounging on the couch.

-Lifting builds bone mineral density.
+Lifting weights builds bone mineral density.
 Why?
 In the 19th Century, surgeon Julius Wolff determined that bones rebuild themselves in response to heavy loads.
 This is one of many adaptive changes the human body makes to protect health and wellness.

-It’s not clear why some women develop diseases like Alzheimer’s but one of the current theories associates it with faulty brain signaling.
-Exercise might improve that defective functioning including critical strength training.
+It’s not clear why some women develop diseases like Alzheimer’s, but one of the current theories associates it with faulty brain signaling.
+Exercise might improve that defective functioning, including critical strength training.
 Weight lifting for women stimulates rebuilding in the brain.

 A movement like weight lifting also improves the blood flow to the brain, increasing the oxygen levels.
 Your brain has an amazing capacity to adjust in response to the environment and your personal health needs.
 Lifting just intensifies that process.

 Reduced muscle mass can pull the shoulders forward and round the back, creating that hunched-over look that all women fear.
-There is more at risk than looking hunched, though.
+There is more at risk than cosmetic effects like looking hunched, though.
 The bad posture that can come with aging for women limits the range of motion in the shoulders, causing lower back pain and making you stiff and inflexible.

 Real injuries like strains or sprains can set you back weeks in your training.
 This is especially true for older women who may not be as active as they once were in life.
 That sedentary nature puts you at risk, so listen to your body to avoid serious injury.

-The American College of Sports Medicine suggests all adults do both cardio and strength training.
+The American College of Sports Medicine suggests that all adults do both cardio and strength training.
 They recommend weight training for 20 to 30 minutes two or three days a week.
 Start slow and build as you lift weights to avoid overexertion that puts you at risk for injury.

-Women are really just getting started at age 50 – that is if they do it right.
-Staying active is a big part of the equation and that should include weight lifting of some kind.
+Women are really just getting started at age 50.
+That is if they do it right.
+Staying active is a big part of the equation, and that should include weight lifting of some kind.

-Do not start any new exercise program, particularly lifting heavy weights, before consulting with your physician.
+Remember: Do not start any new exercise program, particularly lifting heavy weights, before consulting with your physician.